thumbnail image

 But potential isn't the same as impact.
 Knowledge that can't be reached doesn't influence decisions.
 It just ages.

 The opportunity wasn't simply to build a better search tool.
-It was to transform how institutional knowledge moved through a product organization — from a static archive that rewarded persistence and personal connections, to a living resource that anyone could access, in the moment they needed it, with the full depth of what the organization actually knew.
+It was to transform how institutional knowledge moved through a product organization.
+It was to go from a static archive that rewarded persistence and personal connections, to a living resource that anyone could access, in the moment they needed it, with the full depth of what the organization actually knew.

-Better access meant better informed decisions.
-A PM who could instantly surface what users said about a pain point two years ago makes a different roadmap call than one who relies on memory or skips the reference entirely.
-A designer who can pull cross-study evidence in minutes walks into a stakeholder meeting with a fundamentally stronger position.
+Better access means better-informed decisions.
+A PM who could instantly surface what users said about a pain point two years ago, makes a different roadmap call than one who relies on memory or skips the reference entirely.
+A designer who could pull cross-study evidence in minutes, walks into a stakeholder meeting with a fundamentally stronger position.

 And there was a second beneficiary: the researchers themselves.
-Every Slack message asking "do you remember what we found about X?" was a fragment of deep work interrupted — a tax on the people best positioned to generate new knowledge rather than retrieve old knowledge.
-An agent that answered those questions autonomously gave researchers back the focus to do the work that actually mattered.
+Every Slack message asking "do you remember what we found about X?" was a fragment of deep work interrupted.
+It was a tax on the people best positioned to generate new knowledge rather than retrieve old knowledge.
+An agent that answers those questions autonomously, would give researchers back their focus to do the work only they can do.

 From archives to answers.